 Meet the Professional Sonoma Coast Cyclists

-There is no doubt that Sonoma County offers some of the best bicycle routes, not only in Northern California, but in the world.
+Notably, Sonoma County offers some of the best bicycle routes, not only in Northern California but in the world.
 Professional cycling teams who have competed in the Levi’s GranFondo and Amgen Tour of California must certainly agree.
 It offers intense exciting racing venues.

 Levi Leipheimer – Founder of Levie’s GranFondo

 The competitive and mass ride draws participants from around the world.
-Heralded as one of the best organized cycling events in the world, it offers 11 routes for family riders and professional alike.
-(See routes for October 1, 2016 event).
+Heralded as one of the best-organized cycling events in the world, it offers 11 routes for family riders and professionals alike.

 Levi donates 100% of his time to the event that bears his name.
-Registration fees and fundraising supports Sonoma community and local charities.
-According to Leipheimer (as quoted in Red Kite Prayer):
+Registration fees and fundraising supports the Sonoma community and local charities.

 Amgen Tour of California

-This year’s Amgen Tour of California, scheduled for May 15-22 2016.
-Stage 7 will occur on May 21, 2016 and includes some of the Levi GranFondo territory.
-The course will be rolling throughout with four Lexus King of the Mountain points along King Ridge Road, Pacific Coast Highway and Coleman Valley Road.
+It was 2016 when Sonoma County hosted Stage 7 of the Amgen Tour of California, The course rolled through four Lexus King of the Mountain points along King Ridge Road, Pacific Coast Highway, and Coleman Valley Road.

 Some Sonoma Coast Cyclists Are Also Unique

-But every once in awhile you may be lucky enough to meet up with Sonoma Coast cyclist who simple stands out from the crowd.
+But every once in a while you may be lucky enough to meet up with Sonoma Coast cyclist who simply stands out from the crowd.

 Sonoma Coast Cyclists Riding Free and Unencumbered

-Every once in awhile you’ll come across some very unique, if not perhaps wacky individuals along our coast.
-Such was the case in October 2015 as the entire Mendonoma Coast was a buzz with news of a pair of San Francisco cyclists letting it all hang out – literally!
+On occasion, you’ll come across some very unique, if not perhaps wacky individuals along our coast.
+Such was the case in October 2015 as the entire Mendonoma Coast was abuzz with news of a pair of San Francisco cyclists letting it all hang out – literally!

-Gil Levy, 26, and Sam Golstein, 25 wearing nothing more than their helmets and riding shoes, were the talk of the Mendonoma communities.
+Gil Levy, 26, and Sam Golstein, 25 wearing nothing more than their helmets and riding shoes, were the talk of our Mendonoma communities.
 Soon the calls came in from all across the Mendonoma coast to The Independent Coast Observer, our community newspaper.
-It was J. Stephen McLaughlin who managed to get exclusive photos and an interview with the pair published October 15, 2015.
+J. Stephen McLaughlin managed to get exclusive photos and an interview with the pair published on October 15, 2015.

-After their riding shoes gave out they did managed to get a replacement pair by BucketFeet.com, their only sponsor gained after a Twitter campaign.
+After their riding shoes gave out they did manage to get a replacement pair by BucketFeet.com, their only sponsor gained after a Twitter campaign.